 CELEBRATE!: Does your parish have a founding anniversary this year?
 If so, celebrate their legacy of years with a gift in your estate plans.
 Check the list HERE.

-If you have any questions about this form, please contact Terri Lynn, in the Office of Stewardship and Development at 913-647-0365, or text 913-634-4567.
+If you have any questions about enrollment, please contact Terri Lynn, Gift Planning Consultant, Catholic Foundation of Northeast Kansas at 913-647-0365.
 Thank you for creating a legacy gift(s).
 They will be used appropriately to help build up the Body of Christ and sustain your parish or parish school and/or ministries for future generations of Catholics.